Fatal insomnia: Prognosis

-Like all prion diseases, FFI is invariably fatal.
-Life expectancy ranges from seven months to six years, with an average of 18 months.
+Like all currently known human prion diseases, both familial and sporadic fatal insomnia are invariably and universally fatal.
+The total duration of the illness can vary significantly depending on the exact age of onset and various genetic factors.
+The overall life expectancy post-onset ranges broadly from seven months to as long as six years in extremely rare cases, with the statistical average patient surviving for roughly 18 months.

 Epidemiology and history

 Hypnogram comparing the sleep pattern of a healthy control with five FFI patients, who display decreased sleep efficiency and disrupted sleep cycles (W: wake; R: REM; N1-3: NREM sleep stages.)

-Fatal insomnia was first described by Elio Lugaresi et al. in 1986.
+Fatal familial insomnia was first comprehensively identified and formally described in medical literature by Dr. Elio Lugaresi and his assembled colleagues in 1986.

-In 1998, 40 families were known to carry the gene for FFI globally: eight German, five Italian, four American, two French, two Australian, two British, one Japanese and one Austrian.
-In the Basque Country of Spain, 16 family cases of the 178N mutation were seen between 1993 and 2005 related to two families with a common ancestor in the 18th century.
-In 2011, another family was added to the list when researchers found the first man in the Netherlands to be diagnosed with FFI.
-Whilst he had lived in the Netherlands for 19 years, he was of Egyptian descent.
-Other prion diseases are similar to FFI and may be related but are missing the D178N gene mutation.
+The hereditary form of the disease is exceptionally rare on a global scale.
+By 1998, only 40 families worldwide were known to genetically carry the PRNP mutation responsible for FFI.
+This included specific demographic clusters of eight German, five Italian, four American, two French, two Australian, two British, one Japanese, and one Austrian family.
+A highly significant cluster was subsequently documented in the Basque Country of Spain, where 16 family cases directly linked to the 178N mutation were identified and treated between 1993 and 2005.
+Thorough epidemiological tracing connected these regional cases to two distinct families sharing a single common 18th-century ancestor.
+In 2011, the epidemiological map expanded further when researchers successfully identified the first diagnosed case in the Netherlands in a man of Egyptian descent.
+While other known prion diseases present with somewhat similar clinical features to FFI and may be distantly related, they are explicitly missing the defining D178N gene mutation.

-As of 20 September 2022, 37 cases of sporadic fatal insomnia have been diagnosed.
-Unlike in FFI, those with sFI do not have the D178N mutation in the PRNP gene; they all have a different mutation in the same gene causing methionine homozygosity at codon 129.

-Nonetheless, the methionine presence in lieu of the valine (Val129) is what causes the sporadic form of disease.
-The targeting of this mutation has been suggested as a strategy for treatment, or possibly as a cure for the disease.
+Sporadic fatal insomnia (sFI) is vastly rarer than its familial counterpart.
+As of 20 September 2022, only 37 cases of sFI have been definitively diagnosed worldwide.
+Unlike classic FFI patients, individuals diagnosed with sFI completely lack the D178N mutation anywhere in their PRNP gene.
+Instead, the sporadic form is driven entirely by a different, highly specific genetic anomaly in the same gene causing methionine homozygosity at codon 129.
+The sheer presence of methionine in lieu of the valine (Val129) at this precise location is solely what causes the sporadic manifestation of the disease.
+Consequently, targeting this specific mutation has been highly suggested in modern literature as a potential future strategy for pharmaceutical treatment or possibly a highly theoretical cure for the disease.